 This course is an in-depth look at topics such as ordinary differential equations, vector spaces, systems, linear transformations, and applications.
-(Prerequisites: MATH 1128, READ 0900).
+College level reading skills as demonstrated by completion of READ 0900 or equivalent placement score.
+(Prerequisites: MATH 1128).

 MATH 2350 Introduction to Mathematical Statistics